LukGH4/HISA/README.md

      - A color-coded indicator based on part classification for quick visual identification.
      - Enhanced UI for the employees management page.
      - Profile pictures can now be uploaded for both employee and manager accounts.
-- **User Feedback:**
-  Users can now submit feedback on the accuracy of the `YOLOv8` model’s classifications.
 - **Data Exporting:**
-  User data can now be exported in a CSV format.
+  Scan data can now be exported in a CSV and PDF format.

 ### Bug Fixes
 - Resolved an issue where profile pictures occasionally failed to load due to asynchronous processing.